HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 We will put this variable above the Start function but inside the class:
 {{<highlight c>}}
-public class MovingCuboids_Shifting : MonoBehaviour
+public class MovingCuboidsShifting : MonoBehaviour
 {

     public float timeOffset = 0;